Visiting Palaces and Museums in Kerala is the best way to experience the regal lineage and watch different artefacts.

 Many history lovers prefer to visit the palaces and museums of Kerala as most of them are architectural marvels.
 The Kerala palaces and museums fascinate visitors with the charm of wooden work and panelling.
 In fact, one can enjoy the unique grandeur of the ancient Kerala architecture by watching the wooden pillars and gabled roofs of them.
 Most of the places in the state have been home of some of the ancient royals like Maharaja Sree Chithira Thirunal Bala Rama Varama, Arakkal Ali Raja and Raja Marthanda Varma.

 In addition to those grand Palaces made in the Kerala architectural style, you can also see palaces with the influence of European architecture.
 The famous Mattancherry Palace built by European explorers.
 You will not find any better way to know the rich culture and traditions of Kerala than visiting their palaces and museums.
 The museums in the state are the manifestations of the rich glory of the past royal era in the state.
 The beautiful palaces and other ancient architectural marvels of the state stand as a proof to the brilliance of the bygone era.
-Here are the palaces and museums that worth visiting in the state.
+Here are Some Of The Most Popular Palaces And Museums In Kerala.

 Arakkal Kettu: The importance of Arakkal family is that they were the only Muslim Royal family in the state.
 Arakkal Kettu is nearly 3 kilometres away from Kannur which was the residence of the erstwhile Arakkal Ali Rajas.
 You will love to visit this palace which is just opposite to the Ayikkara Moplah Bay.